Helping Employees Cope Depression At Work: Workplace Wellness

 - Diminished work quality and increased errors

-- Tardiness, absenteeism, or frequent absence from desk
+- Tardiness, absenteeism, or frequent absence from the desk

 - Difficulty in concentration, memorizing or making decisions

-- A shift in performance and on-the-job behaviors, like inconsistent or decreased productivity
+- A shift in performance and on-the-job behaviours, like inconsistent or decreased productivity

 Tips To Deal With Depression At Work

 Nowadays, workplace depression is getting common and gradually becoming an area of increasing concern.
 Whenever an employee is depressed, it not only affects that employee’s happiness and productivity but also the mood of the co-workers as well as their productivity.
-Fortunately, depression at workplace is not hopeless or inevitable.
+Fortunately, depression in the workplace is not hopeless or inevitable.